 Anonymity is Tor’s bread and butter, and as such, it is probably impossible to get an accurate view of its user base.
 Specific trends become apparent, however, and some Tor advocates are especially vocal about their reasons for using the service.

 Tor has become popular with journalists and activists in countries that impose restrictions on their citizen’s internet and expression.
-Countries like China are known for censoring their citizens’ access to the web, and Tor provides a way around this control.
 For whistleblowers, Tor provides a safe avenue to leak information to journalists.

 Despite the Tor Project’s good intentions, Tor has developed a bad reputation in the mainstream press, and not without cause.
-Just as large cities can attract a seedy underbelly, the growth of Tor and the cover it provides have created a refuge for unsavory individuals and activity.
 When you have a free-to-use privacy browser that is easily distributable and offers users both support and community forums, it’s no surprise that some of those communities form around disreputable subjects.
+Tor fights back against this connotation with PrivChat webinars from some of its popular users in human rights and pushes for democracy, as well as guides for those operating under hostile governments to help them stay safe.

 What are Tor’s limitations, hazards, and general safety?